ParhamAsh96/MusicData/readme.txt

 --> Q2.
 How many times was the artist searched this year?
 (By month)

 --> Q3.
-Wanna learn english in a fun way?
+Wanna learn English in a fun way?

 --- Note ---